tychonievich/graphics/md/mp/terrain.md

     Larger `gridsize` should result in higher-resolution terrain, but not otherwise change the visual appearance;
-    for example, the terrain should occupy the same part of the field of view, have the same ratio of height to width, etc, at all `gridsize`s.
+    for example, the terrain should occupy the same part of the field of view, have the same ratio of height to width, etc., at all `gridsize`s.

 2. Displace the vertices in the grid with `faults` faults.